yuh8/BLIP3o_annotated/README.md

 ## Update

-- [2025/05/16] 🔥 We’ve published a dataset of images with around 20 million detailed captions [BLIP3o Pretrain](https://huggingface.co/datasets/BLIP3o/BLIP3o-Pretrain).
+- [2025/05/16] 🔥 We’ve published a dataset of 20 million images with detailed captions [BLIP3o Pretrain](https://huggingface.co/datasets/BLIP3o/BLIP3o-Pretrain).
 All images and their detailed captions are compressed into tar archives, **no separate image downloads or manual unzipping required**.